murraycu/graph/README.md

 You can submit your changes through a [pull request](https://github.com/boostorg/graph/pulls).
 One of the maintainers will take a look (remember that it can take some time).

-There is no mailing-list specific to Boost Graph, although you can use the general-purpose Boost [mailing-list](https://groups.google.com/forum/#!forum/boost-devel-archive) using the tag [Graph].
+There is no mailing-list specific to Boost Graph, although you can use the general-purpose Boost [mailing-list](https://groups.google.com/forum/#!forum/boost-devel-archive) using the tag [graph].

 ## Development ##